Compphsy/Cocktail-Capture/README.md

 <p>To run the application, follow these steps:</p>

-I apologize for the confusion.
-Here are the steps with an ordered list (ol) and an unordered list (ul) for clarity:

 <ol>
 <li>Clone the repository to your local machine.</li>
 <li>Set up a MongoDB Atlas or Compass account and create a new cluster.</li>